TheGoodlike13/liberty_or_death/README.md

 Although some pictures in, uh, let's say, certain niche websites fail to load half the time.
 Not good.

+#### Samba in summary

+1. For the most part you can follow instructions in [#awkwardly_dancing_dummy_coder](#awkwardly_dancing_dummy_coder) and you'll be fine.
+The rest of this summary goes into details on some of the steps.
+2. Selecting a hostname means naming your PC. `/etc/hostname` contains the name.
+Make sure it's simple and not longer than 15 chars, or Samba will complain.
+The one used in their example is `DC1`, the one I used was `mumkashi`.
+3. To disable `resolvconf`, follow the instructions in [#resolutionary_fight](#resolutionary_fight).
+You will want to make sure `/etc/resolv.conf` exists in the end.
+Without it and a working DNS, all internet queries will fail.
+They will simply be unable to map the URL to an IP address.
+I used `8.8.8.8`, which is Google public DNS in this case, but there are better.
+4. `/etc/hosts` might already contain an entry for your hostname as `127.0.1.1`.
+It seems that it can be safely replaced.
+5. I installed Samba using unofficial packages from `apt`.
+If you pick this option, you'll be asked to input values for Kerberos.
+Input the chosen realm and the IP address of the VM.
+I input `GOODLIKE.EU` and `192.168.1.7` twice.
+Finally, you may also need to install Samba client: `sudo apt install samba-client`.
+6. Make sure to bind only the network interface which connects to the host.
+In my case I used `--option="interfaces=lo enp0s8"` and `--option="bind interfaces only=yes"`.
+7. If the provisioning fails and asks to remove some file, do so, then repeat it.
+8. I avoided optional steps.
+9. After installation or future changes, I'd restart the VM and run `sudo samba`.

 ### Dancing through the Windows

 So, next I suppose I need to do something on this computor running Windows 7.